wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 #### Programme
 Ali Wilson · *SEXY SUZY*<br>&nbsp;Suzy is trying to remember how her husband died — there are clues all over the place, but she can't quite piece them together.
 Missy the cat has all the answers, but won't tell.<br>&nbsp;Suzy records her findings in a video at the end of every day, for her future self to recap.<br>&nbsp;She'll lose herself if she doesn't.

-Elly Rutherford & Fanis Sakellariou · *Excuse me, you've dropped your spring onions*<br>&nbsp;Two isolated individuals burst into kitchenware warfare whilst dancing a polka.<br>&nbsp;Music by *tbc*
+Elly Rutherford & Fanis Sakellariou · *Excuse me, you've dropped your spring onions*<br>&nbsp;Two isolated individuals burst into kitchenware warfare whilst dancing a polka.

 Helena Ascough · *Appearance Disappearance*<br>&nbsp;A new spoken word piece that questions materialism, appearance, and disability — spoken from the comfort of a wardrobe.